 Cyber criminals and hackers will infiltrate your company through your weakest link, which is almost never in the IT department.

 By some counts, there are around 65,000 attacks per day on small and medium businesses (SMBs) in the UK.

 Last year, Ginni Rometty, IBM’s Chair, President and CEO, said: “Cybercrime is the greatest threat to every company in the world.”
 And she was right.
 During the next five years, cybercrime might become the greatest threat to every person, place and thing in the world.

-With evolving technology comes evolving hackers, and we are behind in security.
-Understanding the cyber terminology, threats and opportunities is critical for every person in every business across all industries.
+With evolving technology comes new cyber threats, and we are behind in security.
+Understanding the cyber terminology, attacks in network security, threats and opportunities is critical for every person in every business across all industries.
 By providing advanced cyber training and education solutions in all departments of your business, from marketing and sales to accounts and information security, you are investing in your company’s protection against cyber threats.